felixrieseberg/Ghost-Azure/README.md

 Want to install Ghost on Azure?
 Just click the 'Deploy to Azure' button and you're well on your way to have a Ghost Blog running within a minute or two.
 Made with :heart: for Ghost by Microsoft DX.

 **Note: After deployment, Ghost will continue setup - resulting in your brand new website staying blank on the very first load.
-Just refresh, you'll see that everything worked well!**
+Please give your website a solid minute of time.
+It will appear like the site isn't loading, but in reality, it's just creating your database in the background.
+This only happens the very first time you load your website - simply refresh, you'll see that everything worked well!**

 If you're interested in hosting your blog's images on Azure Blob Storage, check out Tommy Parnell's [ghost-azure-storage module](https://github.com/tparnell8/ghost-azurestorage) that plugs directly into Ghost.